+Figure 2.
+Spokane River Area of Focus

 2.2 Hydrology

 The hydrologic characteristics of the Spokane River watershed were described by Ecology (Serdar et al, 2011), which serves as the basis for the following description.
-The flow regime in the Spokane River is dictated largely by freezing temperatures in the winter followed by spring snowmelt.
+The flow regime in the Spokane River is dictated largely by freezing temperatures in the winter followed by spring snowmelt, and is also partially controlled by operation of the Post Falls Dam.
 The annual mean flow for the years 1969-2016 was approximately 175,933 L/sec (6,213 cfs) at Post Falls.
-Average flows increased to 181,738 L/sec (6,418 cfs) at the Spokane Gage, reflecting the influx of groundwater and wastewater through this river reach.
+Average flows increased to 181,738 L/sec (6,418 cfs) at the Spokane Gage, reflecting the influx of groundwater through this river reach.
 Prior to 1969 there were un-quantified agricultural diversions for irrigation from the Spokane River in the vicinity of Post Falls.

-There are seven dams along the Spokane River:
+There are seven dams along the Spokane River (Figure 2):

-Post Falls Dam (RM 100.8).
+Post Falls Dam (RM 100.8), which controls the level of Lake Coeur d’Alene;

-Upriver Dam (RM 80.2).
+Upriver Dam (RM 80.2);

-Upper Falls Dam (RM 74.5).
+Upper Falls Dam (RM 74.5);

-Monroe Street Dam (RM 74.0).
+Monroe Street Dam (RM 74.0);

-Ninemile Dam (RM 58.1).
+Ninemile Dam (RM 58.1);

-Lake Spokane (Long Lake) Dam (RM 33.9).
+Lake Spokane (Long Lake) Dam (RM 33.9), which controls the level of Lake Spokane; and

 Little Falls Dam (RM 29.3).